MarcusHoltz/marcusholtz.github.io/_posts/2023-08-14-script-for-unique-passwords-for-each-service.md

 * * *

-If there's a special character requirement, usually just go with the first character in the upper left corner of the keyboard, begining with '1' and '!'.
+If there's a special character requirement, usually just go with the first character in the upper left corner of the keyboard, beginning with '1' and '!'.

 So a 'number' and 'special character' requirement would look like: